nyameen/Network_Design_Project/selective_repeat/ReadMe.txt

 	D. ACK Packet Loss err: use 4 for the input Corruption Option - input percent error in the field below
 	D. ACK Data Loss err: use 5 for the input Corruption Option - input percent error in the field below

-4) This version utilizes Go-Back-N protocl to send and receive messages between host and client.
+4) This version utilizes Selective Repeat to send and receive messages between host and client.
 This protocol allows for greater efficieny by allowing for mutiple frames being set at a time.
 A single ACK can be used to to acknowledge more than one frame.

 Default values for this process are:
 	- The window size is set to 10
-	- Timeout is 40ms
+	- Timeout is 50ms
 	- Max buffer size is 65,435 packets

 These, and other defaults can be seen in config.py